datarefuge/datarescue-dc/index.md

 We're coordinating and planning in the [DataRefuge Slack], specifically in the
 #datarescueDC channel.
 If you'd like an invite please email [datarefuge@ppehlab.org](mailto:datarefuge@ppehlab.org).

-See below to sign up for a specific team that matches your skillset.
-At the moment signing up involves going over to [GitHub] and editing [this markdown file] in your browser.
-If that sounds intimidating don't let that stop you, just drop into [Slack] and let someone else know who will edit it for you.

 ## Data Rescue Teams

 Guides will take you on these Paths: choose one according to your interests and skills.
 If you have skills in one of these areas and want to serve as a guide, please sign up [here].
 If you'd rather remain anonymous for now just show up, and we'll